 Congestion Mitigation and Air Quality Improvement Program (CMAQ): Federal transportation legislation authorizes the State of California to spend Congestion Mitigation and Air Quality Improvement Program (CMAQ) funds in air basins that are not in compliance with federal air quality standards.
 California distributes CMAQ funds to the metropolitan planning organizations (MPOs) based on population and the severity of non-attainment of air quality standards in a particular air basin using various weighting factors.
 MTC pools the CMAQ funds coming to the San Francisco Bay Area with STP funds to develop a comprehensive multi-modal program, known as OBAG (see above).
-The CMAQ portion of OBAG funds projects and programs that address air quality such as transit programs, regional operations, Transportation for Livable Communities, bicycle and pedestrian projects, Safe Routes to School, the Climate Initiatives program, Freeway Performance Initiative program, and Clipper (SM) (universal fare card).
+The CMAQ portion of OBAG funds projects and programs that address air quality such as transit programs, regional operations, bicycle and pedestrian projects, Safe Routes to School, the Climate Initiatives program, and Clipper (SM) (universal fare card).
 The amounts available for programming were provided by Caltrans and the Federal Highway Administration (FHWA).
 CMAQ apportionments for the TIP period are shown below.
-Anticipated CMAO apportionments for FY 2016-17 are programmed as part of OBAG 1; apportionments for FY 2017-18 through FY2021-22 will be programmed through the OBAG 2 programming cycle.
+CMAQ apportionments for FY 2012-13 through 2016-17 are programmed as part of OBAG 1; apportionments for FY 2017-18 through FY2021-22 are programmed through the OBAG 2 programming cycle.